 - The technical dossier in REACH registration contains a chemical safety report about properties and classification.
 Our sone wool fiber is a mineral wool Nota Q fiber and is not evaluated as hazardous or classified as an irritant.

 Our products contain no substances listed as hazardous in the RoHS directive

 - This means our products can also be used in electrical and electronic equipment.

-Is safe to handle
+Safe to handle